-Teaching Workload - The full-time faculty teaching workload is twenty-seven (27) contact hours per academic year.
-(PSC/CUNY Agreement, Article 15, Workload Settlement).
-This workload requirement will be reduced by one hour each academic year starting in year 2018-2019 until year 2020-2021 when it will remain at twenty-four (24) contact hours.
+Teaching Workload - The full-time faculty teaching workload is twenty-four (24) contact hours per academic year (PSC/CUNY Agreement, Article 15, Workload Settlement).

 Advisement and Registration - Faculty are scheduled to assist students with Academic Advisement and Registration during the academic year.
 Schedules are arranged, based upon availability of faculty, by the Chairperson of the Department.
-Faculty must have access to CUNYfirst.
-CUNYfirst applications are available in the Registrar's Office, Colston Hall, and Room 509.
-To evaluate a student's transcript for degree requirements, faculty may access Degree Solutions by signing on to the CUNY Portal (cuny.edu).
-See Chapter VII for further information regarding academic advisement assistance provided by the Office of Academic Advisement.
+Faculty must have access to CUNYFirst.
+CUNYFirst applications are available in the Registrar's Office, Colston Hall, Room 509.
+To evaluate a student's transcript for degree requirements, faculty may access Degree Works by signing on to the CUNY Login (degreeworks.cuny.edu).